 Newly single as I was, it didn’t take me long to realise that dating / meeting people as a woman in her mid-twenties was going to be a whole different ball game to doing likewise as a university student still in her teens.
 So I decided to try something new and ventured, tentatively, into the weird

 and wonderful world of dating apps.
 (Very tentatively – I deleted and re-downloaded the first app I tried, Bumble, several times in the first few weeks).

 My initial experience definitely wasn’t a normal one and I’m not even going to try and tell you about it right now (sorry).
-Suffice to say, I met with the first guy I spoke to on Bumble, and it started out brilliantly, before crashing and burning faster than you can say “pigeon”.
+Suffice to say, I met with the first guy I spoke to on Bumble, and it started out brilliantly, before crashing and burning faster than you can say “au revoir”.
 Tant pis.*

 It was tempting, after this, to write the whole dating app concept off as a total disaster, but like I said, I knew I hadn’t exactly had a representative first encounter and I thought I should give it a second chance.
 So I got straight back on the horse, as they say you should.
 I recreated my Bumble account, and downloaded Tinder and Happn too, for good measure; I figured, if I was going to give this a go, I might as well do it properly.

 I’ve become fairly well-acquainted with the three apps over recent weeks, and the more time I spend on them, the stranger the whole thing seems to me.
 Which is not usually how things work, in life, but there you go.
 Anyway, between endless swiping, a lot of trying (badly) to explain my job in French, and a few dates of varying success, I decided I’d accumulated more than enough anecdotes, pearls of wisdom, and – most of all – points of irritation, to write a blog post on the matter.
 Enjoy.